p-ranav/strcpp.old/README.md

 }
 ```

-## Find and Replace sub-string in input string
+## Find and replace sub-string in input string

 ```cpp
 {